akhilmathurs/libriadapt/README.md

 ### Microphone-induced domain shift in the US-English accented dataset (`en-us`) ###

 Let us repeat the experiment with US-accented speech and finetune the DS2 model on `en-us` dataset for 20 epochs.
-Here we see slightly higher WERs and also observe the effect of microphone-induced domain shifts.
+Here we see slightly higher WERs and again observe the effect of microphone-induced domain shift.

 |           | Matrix   | ReSpeaker    | USB          | Nexus        | Shure        | PS Eye       |